ash0080/hasura-sdk/Readme.md

 ## Usage
 ```
+// From Ver 1.1.0, you can use environment variables or options, or mixture to config the SDK,
+// This change is to better integrate with other frameworks, such as fastify
+import genSDK from '@ash/hasura-sdk'
-import {metadata as m, schema as s} from '@ash/hasura-sdk'
+const {metadata as m, schema as s} = genSDK()
 const runASQL = s.sql({sql: `SELECT version()`})
 const sqlResp = await runASQL.run()